Lyr-7D1h/swayest_workstyle/README.md

 ## Package Maintainers

-If you want to change the build-in config, change `default_config.toml` with your config and install the project.
+If you want to change the build-in config, change `src/default_config.toml` with your config and install the project.

 You might also want [font-awesome](https://fontawesome.com/) as a dependency depending on your config.